fbpx

 DIET | Omnivore – berries, fruit, rabbits, rodents, birds, frogs, and earthworms

-• The red fox is a part of the canidae Family.
+• The red fox is a part of the Canidae Family.
 They are related to domestic dogs, wolves, and coyotes!

 • They are very vocal animals.
 They utilize over 20 calls, ranging from yips to sounds like a human woman screaming.